mjyeaney/NodeJS-Azure-SDK-Issues/README.md

 ## Azure NodeJS SDK Issues Repro

 This repo is setup as a repro of an issue I'm currently having with overlapping async (long-running) ARM calls.
+This issue is open [here](https://github.com/Azure/azure-sdk-for-node/issues/5072).

 ### Configuration